Our Story

 Lake Farm is an artisan Angus cattle breeder nestled on the banks of Lake Karapiro.

-Perhaps our greatest thrill came in 2018, when our breeding program and artisan pies were featured on New Zealand’s iconic Country Calendar TV program.
-The response was so overwhelming it temporarily crashed our website—even though we had warned our web host!
+Perhaps our greatest thrill came in 2018, when Lake Farm were featured on New Zealand’s iconic Country Calendar TV program.
+The response was so overwhelming it temporarily crashed our website — even though we had warned our web host!
 The show’s producers told us they’d never seen such a reaction.
 It was a moment we’ll never forget.

 Farming by Lake Karapiro brings unique challenges.
 We avoid fertilisers that could leach into the lake, using only lime to maintain soil pH.
 The lush pasture tells us we’re doing something right.
-Last year, a group of “curious cockies” visited with spades and forks, digging into the soil and praising the healthy worm activity—a proud moment for us.
-We are starting to slow down a little.
-Pies are now shipped just once a month, giving us more time to explore New Zealand and beyond.
-In December, we even visited family in Germany and soaked up the magic of the European Christmas markets—an unforgettable trip.
+Last year, a group of “curious cockies” visited our farm with spades and forks, digging into the soil and praising the healthy worm activity—a proud moment for us.

-We’ve bred two exceptional bulls: one ranked #3 in New Zealand and the other in the top 3% of Angus bulls in Australasia.
-These gentle, docile animals will continue our legacy as they serve our herd into the future.
-So yes, we’re slowing down—but our passion for ethical, quality farming remains as strong as it was 20 years ago.
-It has been a truly special journey, and we thank you for being part of it.
+We have bred two exceptional bulls.
+One is genetically ranked #3 in all of New Zealand and the other is genetically in the top 2% of Angus bulls in Australasia.
+They are two of the most docile animals on the farm, yet still with outstanding genetics, Our plan is to use these guys exclusively, but we will still look to breed another "super bull" as a backup.
+So whilst we are slowing down—our passion to breed special animals and provide a nurtured environment for them is just as strong as it was 20 years ago.
+It has been a truly special journey.
+We feel very blessed and we thank you for being part of it.